Meet successful sugar daddies and confident sugar babies on the world’s leading sugar dating app. Join free today.

 Success Stories That Inspire There’s nothing more motivating than seeing others thrive.
 Sugarbook regularly shares success stories of couples who met on the platform and went on to build lasting, loving relationships.

-Q1: What does LTR stand for in modern dating apps?
+What does LTR mean in dating?